LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 1. Black-rock cultists kill a temple of Zatera.
 2. Black-rock cultists use the temple's divine power to pierce the failing defences of the black-rock prison.
-3. A vessel created to house the prisoner.
+3. A vessel was created to house the prisoner.
 4. However, the defences of the prison cause the oozing daemonic energy to be strictly bound by divine runes of Lissala in the form of tattoos all over the body.
 5. The newly bound vessel has a new soul flow into, created Viole.
 Essentially a clone of the black-rock prisoner.
-6. The church of Zatera's templars swoops in, kill the cultist, spare the vessel.
+6. The church of Zatera's templars swoops in, kills the cultist, spares the vessel.
 7. Viole joins up with the templars, helping wage divine war across Battle-zoo.
 8. Viole uses his daemonic powers to influence allies to fight harder.
 9. Viole becomes a master strategist and an inventor, using the runes on his back as the base blueprint for many